-This problem is not limited to alternative investment strategies and may occur in any composite that includes portfolios with cross-investments.
 The GIPS standards do not permit double-counting of assets when calculating composite assets and total firm assets.
-In the case of master-feeder structures with "cross investments", elimination of double-counting of assets for the calculation of composite assets and total firm assets is required; When calculating portfolio returns, firms may choose to adjust the actual holdings to eliminate any cross investments for the calculation of portfolio and composite performance, although this is not required.
-Firms should consider if it is appropriate to include these portfolios in the same composite where there is the double-counting of assets.
-If a firm would like to present portfolio or composite performance eliminating "cross-investments", it must disclose this fact in the compliant presentation.
+In the case of master-feeder structures with "cross investments", firms are required to eliminate any double-counting of assets when calculating composite assets and total firm assets.

+When calculating composite returns, firms may choose to adjust the actual holdings to eliminate any cross investments for the calculation of portfolio and composite performance, although this is not required.
+Firms should consider if it is appropriate to include these portfolios in the same composite where double-counting of assets occurs.
+If a firm would like to present composite performance eliminating "cross-investments", it must disclose this fact in the GIPS Composite Report.

-Consider the following example for how to eliminate cross-investments for the calculation of performance:
+Consider the following example for how to eliminate cross-investments for the calculation of composite performance:

-- Composite includes two funds: A and B. - Fund A invests 50% of its value in fund B and 50% in other third-party funds. - Assume that the total return of Fund B and the third-party funds are 10% and 0%, respectively.
+- The Composite includes two funds: A and B. - Fund A invests 50% of its value in fund B and 50% in other third-party funds. - Assume that the total return of Fund B and the third-party funds are 10% and 0%, respectively.